drocheam/optrace/docs/source/details/focus.rst

 **Standard RMS**

+A direct, analytical solution is available for the RMS spot size.
 The following derivation is similar to :footcite:`Boussemaere_2023_19`.
 For ray sections starting at :math:`x_i, y_i, z_0` the positions at an additional :math:`t` axial distance are: